Social Security Disability – Eligible Physical and Mental Impairments

 - Speech, hearing, seeing conditions

 - Verifying Physical Impairments

-Although most first time applications for SSDI or SSI are rejected, a large number are approved on appeal.
-While there are four levels of appeal, only the Administrative Hearing appeal allows you to introduce additional medical evidence or testimony on your behalf.
-As such, it’s crucial that you document your condition and with medical records, letters from your doctors, and your work history.
-In some cases, you may be asked to be examined by a doctor working for the Social Security Administration (SSA).
-Having a specialist examine you shortly after is essential should the SSA physician attempt to downplay or dispute your physical injuries or condition.
+Although most first time applications for SSDI or SSI are rejected, many are approved on appeal.
+There are four levels of appeal: Reconsideration; Hearing by an administrative law judge; Review by the Appeals Council; and Federal Court review.
+During the administrative hearing, you will be able to introduce additional medical evidence or testimony to support your claim.
+As such, it’s crucial that you document your condition with relevant medical records, letters from your doctors, and your work history.

 Social Security Disability – Verifying Mental Impairments